What is a flowchart?

 Brownie Points Alert!

-Are you the type of person who likes to show other people up?
-Good, because that’s how you get ahead in life.
-Since Gliffy wants to see you get ahead, we’ve made it easy to make your flowcharts the best-looking around.
+Gliffy wants to see you get ahead, so we’ve made it easy to make your flowcharts the best-looking around.
 In addition to making sure you have all the shapes you need to get started, we have pre-selected color themes you can access in one click.
 One last tip for getting ahead—to make your flowchart the Universal language it’s meant to be, create a key code so viewers can quickly understand what they’re looking at.

 Now that you understand the basics of how to flowchart, the world is your oyster.
 All you have to do is get started.
-And while there are numerous tools out there, we hope you give Gliffy’s free online flowchart software a try.
-It’s super easy to use, you’ll find all the shapes you need, you can share and collaborate with anyone who has Internet access, we even have flowchart templates and color themes if you don’t want to start from scratch.
+And while there are numerous tools out there, we hope you give Gliffy’s free online flowchart maker a try.
+It’s easy to use.
+You’ll find all the shapes you need.
+You can also share and collaborate with anyone who has Internet access.
+We even have flowchart templates and color themes if you don’t want to start from scratch.

-We’ve said our piece, now go out there and make us proud!
+We’ve said our piece, now go out there!